kevinlin/ai-sdlc-playbook/docs/README.md

 ## Acknowledgements
-Large sections of this playbook were adapted from the [DEFRA AI SDLC Playbook](https://github.com/DEFRA/defra-ai-sdlc) © DEFRA, licensed under the
+Large sections of this playbook were adapted from the [DEFRA AI SDLC Playbook](https://github.com/DEFRA/defra-ai-sdlc) © Crown copyright (2023) Department for Environment, Food & Rural Affairs.
-[Open Government Licence v3.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
+These portions were originally released under the [Open Government Licence v3.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).

+This modified version is released under the MIT License, while maintaining appropriate attribution to the original DEFRA content as required by the Open Government Licence.

-Changes have been made and DEFRA does not endorse this version.
+DEFRA does not endorse this modified version.